Degrees and Diplomas

 The Jacobs School of Music is a professional school that offers instruction at the highest level in a wide variety of curricula to meet the needs of many students.
 Students choose a specific degree because of career interests, ability and background.
 Each degree places its own set of demands on students, and as a member of this faculty you should be aware of the various components of your students' degree programs as you set your expectations for achievement in your own area.
 The Jacobs School of Music Bulletin contains complete descriptions of all degrees.

 A B.M. student in performance, for example, is expected to have the highest level of performance achievement of any of the undergraduate degree students; a student on the B.S. in Music and an Outside Field degree has another area of interest just as strong as that in music; a B.M.E. student must have public speaking ability and an appropriate personality in addition to musical preparation to be successful; a student in the B.S.
-Recording Arts degree requires music listening skills and a sophisticated knowledge of acoustics and electronics.
+Audio Engineering and Sound Production degree requires music listening skills and a sophisticated knowledge of acoustics and electronics.

 It is vital to the maintenance of a healthy atmosphere in the school that we all avoid placing any of our degree students in the position of feeling like second-, third-, or fourth-class citizens.
 To do this, we should not only use one measure of excellence for all students, but should also be aware of the variety of qualities necessary for the various degree programs.
 Your sense of worth or prestige as a faculty member should not depend on which degree program your students are in, but rather on the care and expertise with which you help them meet the requirements of their various programs.
 Mutual respect across areas and degree programs will enhance the excellence we all wish to foster.